PierfrancescoSoffritti/android-youtube-player/README.md

 <img align="right" width="180px" src="./images/chromecast-youtube-player-icon_512x512.png" title="chromecast-youtube-player logo" />

 The *chromecast-sender* extension library extends the *core* library with chromecast functionalities.
-It shares some interfaces with the *core* library, therefore they must be used together.
+It shares some interfaces with the *core* library, therefore they can be used together.

-The scope of this library is to provide the basic framework and utilities, needed to play YouTube videos on a Chromecast device.
+The scope of this library is to provide the basic framework and utilities needed to cast YouTube videos to a Chromecast device.

 **The api of this library is not 100% finalized yet, but is stable.
 You can use it in your apps.**

 # Quick start - Chromecast
 A Google Cast application is made of two components: a Sender and a Receiver.

-* Sender: is responsible for initiating the cast sessions.
+* [Sender](#sender): is responsible for initiating the cast sessions.
 In our case the sender is an Android app.
-* Receiver: a web app that gets downloaded on the Chromecast when a sender initiates a cast sessions.
+* [Receiver](#receiver): a web app that gets downloaded on the Chromecast when a sender initiates a cast sessions.

 ### Download extra dependencies
-To use Google Cast functionalities in your app you are going to need two extra libraries, other than the *chromecast-sender* and the *core* libraries:
+To use Google Cast functionalities add the *chromecast-sender* module to your dependencies:

 [last-version](#download).

 ```
-implementation 'com.pierfrancescosoffritti.androidyoutubeplayer:core:last-version'
 implementation 'com.pierfrancescosoffritti.androidyoutubeplayer:chromecast-sender:last-version'

-// this is not necessarily needed to use the library, it provides the cast button.
+// this is not needed to use the library, but it provides the quite useful cast button.
 implementation 'androidx.mediarouter:mediarouter:last-version'
 ```